There are countless websites and apps that can supplement kids' school curriculum through interactive games and other resources.

 Kids use their programming knowledge to code with Minecraft.

 BrainPop began as a collection of short cartoons that taught students about difficult topics.
 Over the years, it added a number of interactive features, such as games and quizzes.
-Teachers can request free access to gain to BrainPop’s entire catalog of educational videos, and there is some FREE access to all during the coronavirus outbreak.
+Teachers can request free access to gain to BrainPop’s entire catalog of educational videos.

 Minecraft Education is so much more than "just a game."
 This learning platform promotes creativity, collaboration, and problem-solving.